-The hormones in NuvaRing and other types of birth control have been around for decades, and millions of people have used them safely.
-Nuvaring ring side effects aren’t dangerous (though there are some possible risks, like with any medicine).
+The hormones in the ring and other types of birth control have been around for decades, and millions of people have used them safely.
+Birth control ring side effects aren’t dangerous (though there are some possible risks, like with any medicine).
 You can always call a nurse or doctor, like the staff at your local Planned Parenthood health center, if you have any concerns while using the ring.
 And you can keep track of any potential side effects with our birth control app.

-Are any of the NuvaRing side effects positive?
+Are any birth control ring side effects positive?